TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-Advanced-template.md

       return nil;
     }

 The method only returns the UDID when the build is not targeted to the App Sore.
 This assumes that a preprocessor macro name CONFIGURATION_AppStore exists and is set for App Store builds.
-The macros are already defined in `HockeySDK.xcconfig`.
+The macros are already defined in `HockeySDK.xcconfig` or can be set manually by setting `GCC_PREPROCESSOR_DEFINITIONS` in your build configurations to `CONFIGURATION_$(CONFIGURATION)`.

 <a id="mac"></a>
 ## Mac Desktop Uploader